 Oregon Humanities is committed to bringing people together across difference.
-Each year, we offer hundreds of public conversations and programs across the state, trains and supports dozens of discussion leaders, and awards tens of thousands of dollars in grants to organizations that, like us, believe in the power of people in rooms listening, learning, and struggling together.
-We publish several dozen essays, photographs, films, and audio recordings, in our magazine and on our website, that explore the thoughts, perspectives, and experiences of Oregonians, especially those who have been ignored, generalized, or oppressed.
+Each year, Oregon Humanities offers hundreds of public conversations and programs across the state, trains and supports dozens of discussion leaders, and awards tens of thousands of dollars in grants to organizations that, like us, believe in the power of people in rooms listening, learning, and struggling together.
+In our magazine and on our website, we publish essays, photographs, films, and audio recordings that explore the thoughts, perspectives, and experiences of Oregonians, especially those who have been ignored, generalized, or oppressed.
 Our long-term hope is that the work of Oregon Humanities will make broad and significant contributions to a more cohesive, inclusive, and imaginative democratic culture.

 An Oregon that invites diverse perspectives, explores challenging questions, and strives for just communities.

 - We strive for full, broad, and inclusive participation in everything we do.

 - We design programs, publications, grants, and trainings with the intention to complement, deepen, and expand pre-existing work and relationships in communities throughout the state.

 - We regularly seek feedback from partners, contractors, funders, and the broader community, which we strive to learn from and incorporate into our work.

 - We commit to the idea that everyone belongs, and we build programs, partnerships, and internal practices that both depend on and demonstrate this commitment.